4265 San Felipe # 1000

 Our attorneys have a deep understanding of Texas medical malpractice laws.
 For this reason, our Houston personal injury lawyers are more than qualified to handle your case.
 To schedule your free consultation with us, please call 713-622-7271 today.

-Is There a Time Limit for Filing a Medical Malpractice Lawsuit in Texas?
+Is There a Statute of Limitations on Medical Malpractice Claims in Texas?

 If you’re in the process of healing from a traumatic experience or have recently discovered that you’re injured, you probably aren’t thinking too much about how long you have left to file a lawsuit.
 However, you probably should be.
 Every state provides laws that mandate how long someone has to file a lawsuit after an injury, accident, or incident.
 For example, in the state of California, you have three years to file a property damage claim.
 For wrongful death, though, you have two years.
 For slander, only one.